xnell90/Music-Genre-Classifier/data/README.md

 1. My Personal Music Collection (Completed)
 2. Audio Set (In Progress)
-3. Free Music Archive (In Progress)
+3. Free Music Archive (Completed except README)

-For the python code that was used to extract the data, see the scripts folder.
-As of now, all scripts relating to my personal music collection are  in the personal_collection_scripts folder.
+For the python code that was used to extract the data, see all folders that end with '_scripts'.